 During Cold Weather

-When temperatures drop in the Washington area, tenants look to their building’s owners to provide adequate heat.
+When temperatures drop in the Washington DC area, tenants expect their building owners to provide adequate heat.
 If landlords fail to comply, they could face a fine of $1,000 and other potential penalties and fees from the DC Department of Consumer & Regulatory Affairs (DCRA).

 What Landlords Must Do

-1. Where the outdoor temperature is 17°F or less, and the system is operating at full capacity; or
+- Where the outdoor temperature is 17° F or less and the system is operating at full capacity, or

-2. Where the building has a two-pipe heating system, or any other system reasonably requiring more than 15 days to transition from air-conditioning to heat, in which case heat shall be supplied during a period starting no later than October 15 and ending no earlier than May 1 to maintain a temperature of not less than 68 ºF in all habitable rooms, bathrooms and toilet rooms.
+- Where the building has a two-pipe heating system or any other system reasonably requiring more than 15 days to transition from air-conditioning to heat.
+In this case, heat shall be supplied during a period starting no later than October 15 and ending no earlier than May 1 to maintain a temperature of not less than 68 ºF in all habitable rooms, bathrooms, and toilet rooms.